Expenses and Financial Assistance

 Ferrum College has partnered with Tuition Management Systems to offer a monthly payment

-paying your education expenses monthly by using the Interest-Free Monthly Payment
+your education expenses monthly by using the Interest-Free Monthly Payment Option

-Option offered by Tuition Management Systems.
-The payment plan is available for a
+offered by Tuition Management Systems.
+The payment plan is available for a small enrollment

-small enrollment fee and includes personal account service and counseling and 24-hour
+fee and includes personal account service and counseling and 24-hour access to your

 Partial or full payments may be made at any time through Tuition Management Systems.